 Instructions

-- In a saucepan bring the water, corn syrup, and white sugar to a boil while stirring regularly.
-Once the mixture has come to a boil, continue boiling until it is golden brown.
+- In a 2-quart saucepan over medium-high heat, bring the water, corn syrup, and white sugar to a boil while stirring regularly.
+When the mixture comes to a boil, reduce heat to medium and continue cooking until the mixture turns a golden brown color.
 This will take about 20 minutes.

-- Remove the saucepan from the stovetop and quickly stir in the butter, peanut butter, baking soda, and vanilla.
-Once the mixture has foamed up quickly add the peanuts and stir until the peanuts are well distributed.
+- Remove the saucepan from the heat and quickly stir in the butter, peanut butter, baking soda, and vanilla.
+When the mixture foams up, quickly stir in the peanuts.

 - The peanut brittle will quickly begin to set, so pour the mixture onto your prepped baking sheet and leave on the counter to harden.
 This will take about an hour.